Why should I choose Beyond Band of Brothers Tours?

 Am I going to be left on my own on the tour?

 No. There is a 24/7 tour manager with the group at all times, from pick-up on the first day to drop-off on the last.
-They will stay at the same hotel as you, eat with the groups and ride the bus with you.
-They are well-trained and capable professionals who offer information about sights as we travel through Europe, the Pacific, the United States and Vietnam and have ample experience in handling local requests and any issues that may arise.
+They will stay at the same hotel as you, eat with the group and ride the bus with you.
+They are well-trained and capable professionals who offer information about sights as we travel through our tour destinations and have ample experience in handling local requests and any issues that may arise.

 Who are your local guides?